 Symptoms of this condition include deep pain in the anal area, a feeling of pressure or heaviness, pain during or after defecation, and sometimes difficulty controlling bowel movements.
 Patients may also experience pain during sexual intercourse, significantly impacting their quality of life.

 Management of levator ani myofascial syndrome often requires a multidisciplinary approach.
-Healthcare professionals, particularly osteopaths and physiotherapists, play a key role in relieving symptoms.
+Healthcare professionals, particularly osteopaths, play a key role in relieving symptoms.
 Osteopathic techniques specifically aim to release muscular tension, improve mobility, and restore the functional balance of the levator ani muscle.

 Understanding the complex characteristics of this syndrome allows healthcare professionals to design personalized treatment plans, tailored to each patient.
 With a focus on holistic management, these approaches aim to improve the quality of life of affected individuals and restore normal function of the levator ani muscle.